CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 - `Division`

 {{< alert icon="warning" >}}
-Each operation is limited to a maximum of 2 variables, but you can chain operations together to achieve the desired results.
-For example, you can create expressions like `VariableA + (VariableB + VariableC)`, which is equivalent to `VariableA + VariableB + VariableC`
+Each operation is limited to a maximum ofi 2 elements, but operations can be combined to cover more complex operations.
+For example, to sum 3 elements : `VariableA + (VariableB + VariableC)`
 {{< /alert >}}

-{{< alert icon="tip" >}}
-To perform operations like VariableA + VariableB - VariableC, you can incorporate both addition and subtraction within the same rule
-{{< /alert >}}

-#### How to add an advanced operation ?
+#### Access advanced operations

-To access advanced operations for storage acceptance logic, you can click on the ellipsis icon (`⋮`) and then select `Advanced operations` from the dropdown menu.
+Click on the ellipsis icon (`⋮`) and then select `Advanced operations` from the dropdown menu.

-This will open a menu where you can choose from a range of operations supported by the storage acceptance logic
+This will open a menu where supported operations are available.

 {{< img src="add-advanced-operations.png" alt="Add advanced operation to a storage acceptance logic rule" >}}

 ## Manual import from JSON

-If you are more inclined with JSON format, we provide the option to modify and import storage acceptance logic using this format.

-To access this feature, while editing a storage acceptance logic, simply click on `JSON import`.
+To facilitate manipulating, editing and sharing JSON logic, CIDgravity implements a `JSON import` button evailable when edition a JSON logic.

+It allows to easily export to clipboard and import JSON logic.

 {{< img src="access-json-import-acceptance-logic.png" alt="Acceptance JSON import for a storage acceptance logic" >}}

-A modal window will be opened, showing the JSON representation of the storage acceptance logic that is currently loaded.

 {{< img src="modal-json-import.png" alt="Modal JSON import for a storage acceptance logic" >}}

-You can directly edit the JSON, copy its contents, insert a new JSON structure, and subsequently update the editor by clicking the `Import` button.
+Edit the JSON, copy its contents, insert a new JSON structure, and subsequently update the editor by clicking the `Import` button.

 {{< alert icon="warning" >}}
-Please be careful when using variable names.
-Failure to adhere to the specified naming conventions may result in import errors
+Import will fail if variable names are invalid (case sensitive).
 {{< /alert >}}

+## Manage existing logics

+{{< img src="logics-list.png" alt="Manage storage acceptance logics using the management page" >}}

+Each acceptance logic listed offers several options:

+- View
+- Edit
+- Remove
+- Set as default

+{{< alert icon="tip" >}}
+Claiming a new miner will automatically create sample acceptance logics, they can be used as it is, deleted, edited.
+{{< /alert >}}

-## Simulate
+## Testing

+Acceptance logic can be tested and troubleshooted from the [Playground]

-To simulate a storage acceptance logic, [you can use the playground.](../playground)
+To simulate a storage acceptance logic, [you can use the playground.]({{< ref "storage-providers/manage/playground/index.md" >}})